LukeSheard/Monzo-Dashboard/README.md

 ## Development
-This app was authored in Node 6, however it still supports earlier versions.
+This app was authored in Node 6.x, however it still supports 5.x.
 To install Node refrer to their installation guide at [https://nodejs.org](nodejs.org), or use a shell extension like [NVM](http://github.com/NVM).
 It is an isomorphic [React](https://reactjs.com) application using [Redux][(https://redux.com)].